shaohsuanhung/Perception-error-model-for-autonomous-driving/documents/weekly-report/week2.md

 ### Urgent
 - Convert the nuscenses dataset to .record file.
+- (From week 1) Internship research proposal (including problem statement, goal)
+- (From week 1) Set up github page, write research description, deliverable on main page.
+- (From week 1) Gantt chart of the project.
 ### Normal
-- Sent email to Dr.Justin, to discuss scope of the project.
-Should draft the project proposal and project Gantt chart beforehand.
+- Run the Apollo perception module, and see how the system perceived the nuscenes dataset.